Skip to navigation Skip to content

 The customer has met one of the criteria to be paid a Services Australia student assistance payment.
 The course approval may apply to:

-• Mainstream courses and accredited Indigenous special courses for ABSTUDY, AIC as well as all other student assistance payments
+• Mainstream courses and accredited Indigenous special courses for ABSTUDY as well as all other student assistance payments

-• YA, Austudy, PES and/or AIC only (where the course is an excluded course for ABSTUDY purposes)
+• Youth Allowance (YA), Austudy and/or Pensioner Education Supplement (PES) only (where the course is an excluded course for ABSTUDY purposes)

 Record details on a DOC.